-The Service will continue to make progress in embedding gender equality and will provide updates to this Committee via the People Strategy Action Plan.
-The gender pay gap data will be published on the corporate website and the government's reporting website website in accordance with legal requirements.
+13. The Service is committed to reviewing the gender pay gap and will continue to work towards making progress in promoting gender equality and will provide updates to this Committee via the People Strategy Action Plan.
+The gender pay gap data is published on the corporate website and the government's reporting website annually in accordance with legal requirements.